malcommac/DMDynamicWaterfall/README.md

 ## Usage

-A demonstration of UICollectionView with waterfall (pinterest like) layout and UIKit Dynamics.
+A demonstration of UICollectionView with waterfall (pinterest like) layout and UIKit Dynamics (optionally).
 Uses tiling in order to maintain high-performance even with ten thousand cells.

 ![Animation](https://raw2.github.com/malcommac/DMDynamicWaterfall/master/example_movie.gif)

 ## Requirements

-iOS 7 SDK
+iOS 7 SDK (this library is also compatible with iOS 6 SDK, but without UIDynamic).

 ## Installation